MacGyer/yii2-uuid-validator/README.md

 # yii2-uuid-validator
 UUID validator for Yii2 framework

-This validator was strongly by https://github.com/ramsey/uuid.
+This validator was strongly influenced by https://github.com/ramsey/uuid.
 Thanks @ramsey for your great UUID package.

 ## Installation